itwritsmall/itwritsmall.github.io/_drafts/buildingTheSiteWithJekyll.md

 title: "How to set up a web site using Jekyll on Windows Subsystem for Linux (WSL)"
 categories: [tutorial]
 tags: [windows10, jekyll, git, github]
+excerpt: How I built this site using Jekyll and the Windows Subsystem for Linux
 ---

-# How to set up a web site using Jekyll on Windows Subsystem for Linux (WSL)

 ### Introduction